 The Barrel in Barrel & Ashes

-First things first…what exactly is barrel aging, and why is it important?
+What exactly is barrel aging, and why is it important?

 As you may or may not know, almost all spirits come off of the still as clear as water.
 On just sight alone, it would be hard to tell the difference between rum, whiskey, vodka, and gin because they would all look basically the same.
 That’s where barrel aging comes in.
 Distillers take that fresh whiskey, put it in a barrel, and let it sit.
 This is where the brown color of “aged” spirits comes from, it is also what really gives aged spirits their distinct flavors.
 A majority of all barrels are made of some type of oak.
 The longer the spirit sits in the barrel the more of it is lost to evaporation, also known as the angels share, and the flavors change drastically.
 This is why a 3 year bourbon tastes different than a 5 year bourbon, and a 5 year bourbon is different than a 10 year bourbon.
 All of those bourbons could be the exact same distillation, in the exact same warehouse, but the time difference makes them almost totally different whiskeys.